Recruitment & probation

 9.2 University Teachers must submit claims via the University’s my.HR website.
 They will be required to log in to the system using a Loughborough user ID.
 If the University Teacher does not already have a user ID one will be automatically created when the individual accepts their contract.
 There is no need for Schools to request a manual user account from IT Services.

-9.3 Payments will be made on the 15th of each month, or the last working day before the 15th of each month.
-The exact dates for payroll can be found here
+9.3 Payments will be made on or before the last day of the month.
+Providing your claim has been approved before the payroll cut-off, which is the 5th of the month.
+Any claims made after the cut off will be paid retrospectively the following month.
+The exact dates for payroll can be found here.

 9.4 University Teachers undertaking any other type of casual claims work at the University must continue to use the paper based claims forms for submitting claims, until further notice.
 Forms are available here.
 It is vital to inform University Teachers that claims for invigilation, note-taking, Open Day help and any other work that is not defined as work undertaken by University Teachers will not be approved via the my.HR claims system.